 A capo ('cejilla' in Spanish) is essential for flamenco guitar.
 A clip-on tuner is a good idea too.
 If you'll be taking many lessons, you should bring a smart-phone or other means of recording videos.
 If you're just taking one or a couple lessons, I can record the videos and email them to you.

 Are you planning on visiting Seville and would like to try your hand at playing flamenco guitar?
-I offer private flamenco guitar lessons for students of all experience levels.
+I offer private flamenco guitar lessons for beginners and students of all experience levels.
 Private instruction in flamenco will give your visit a lot more context and will help you understand the flamenco shows you plan to attend.
 Send me a message with the form on the right, and read below for more information.

 No to both questions.
-Flamenco is traditionally taught by rote.
+Flamenco guitar lessons are traditionally taught by rote.
 That means that the teacher demonstrates, and the student copies.
 That is by far the best method of learning flamenco, and will keep you connected to the sound and feel of the music.
 It can be weird at first if you're used to learning from paper, but you'll quickly learn to trust your ear and hands more.
 I occasionally write out rhythms, TABs, or notation if a student needs to visualize something, but it is not a habit.
 At the end of each class, I will record videos of all the material and concepts we cover, and you will use the videos to study.

 Yes!
 Just get in touch with me as early as possible, please, so that I can reserve space in my schedule.
 I can usually offer classes as intensive as you want, as long as you can be flexible with the days and times and work around my normal class schedule.
 Examples of past guitar students' schedules are: two weeks of daily 2-hour lessons, one month of five one-hour lessons per week, one month of three one-hour classes per week.